mlange-42/arche/docs/content/user-guide/entities/index.md

 {{< code-func entities_test.go TestComponentID >}}

-When a type gets first used as a component, it is automatically registered.
+When a type is used as a component the first time, it is automatically registered.
 Thus, it is not necessary to register all required components during initialization.

 ## Creating entities